 3. Make scary treats

 Baking is a fun activity for preschoolers and when there’s a theme involved, even better!
 There are so many cute options for Halloween cookies and cupcakes made into things like spiders, bats, ghosts and more.
-Or you could make mummy frankfurts, mini pumpkin pies, pizzas made into monster faces, or even use fruit to create fun healthy treats – such as Jack-O-Lanterns made out of oranges or mandarins, ‘ghost’ bananas using choc-chips for eyes and a mouth, or ‘Green Goblin’ smoothies.
+Or you could make mummy frankfurts, jelly worms, pizzas made into cute ghosts, or even use fruit to create fun healthy treats – such as these easy-peasy apple monsters.
 Let your imagination run wild!
 You may even want to invite some other small children over for a mini Halloween party dinner to make it even more exciting.
 Here’s a bunch of fun Halloween treats to make!

 4. Decorate the house

 Just like Christmas, decorating the home (inside or out), really helps ramp up the festive mood.
-There are lots of fun options; you can use fake cobwebs strewn over your walls or front door, plastic spiders, bats and other creepy crawlies to place around, fun signs and monsters in the garden, or a nice big fat Jack-O-Lantern on the porch with a candle inside to greet trick-or-treaters as they arrive.
+There are lots of fun options; you can use easy-to-make woolly cobwebs strewn over your walls or front door, plastic spiders, bats and other creepy crawlies to place around, fun signs and monsters in the garden, or a nice big fat jack-o-lantern on the porch with a candle inside to greet trick-or-treaters as they arrive.
 Children will love helping make decorations and dressing up the place.

 5. Do some Halloween craft